backdrop-contrib/smsframework/README.txt

 Description
 ===========
-Provides a pluggable API for Drupal to interact with SMS messages.
+Provides a pluggable API for Backdrop to interact with SMS messages.

 * sms.module - the core API module
-* sms_user.module - provides integration with Drupal users
+* sms_user.module - provides integration with Backdrop users
 * sms_blast.module - for sending a batch of messages
 * sms_valid.module - provides extensible validation functionality
 * sms_track.module - records sms inbound and outbound traffic for tracking purposes